A successful, global recognition programme calls for a local touch.

 When working on this month’s cover story, Going Glocal (see page 11), it became clear early in my conversation with Dow’s Johanna Soderstrom that a global recognition programme was a top priority for her organisation.
 The CHRO and senior vice president oversees Dow’s more than 50,000 employees in 180 countries and knew that the backbone of the recognition programme could be the same but would need to be executed at the discretion of the region.

 “An American programme doesn’t work in all corners of the world,” she says.
+“So we had to make sure that the programme works in different parts of the world.”

 Thought leaders are the informed opinion experts and the go-to people in their field of expertise.
 They are trusted sources who move and inspire people with innovative ideas, turn them into realities, and know and show how to replicate their success.
 We certainly have a great group of thought leaders and innovators involved in our association and our HRO Today Forum events.
 This is demonstrated by the outstanding group of senior HR executives and industry experts who attend and speak at our conference, and offer advice in our magazine and through opportunities within our association.

 The HRO Today Services and Technology Association provides members the platform to connect with other professionals, share best practices and content on our website, discuss and set industry standards within the HR and outsourcing industry, and to learn.
 Learning through our TLCs continues to be a member favourite and attract a large audience via live webcasts and our on-demand TLC library.
+The TLC functional categories are designed as a member benefit for networking, engagement and to strengthen the relevance to HRO Today Global magazine, our events and HR(O), in general.

 HRO Today’s Baker’s Dozen rankings are based solely on feedback from buyers of the rated services; the ratings are not based on the opinion of the HRO Today staff.
 We collect feedback annually through an online survey, which we distribute both directly to buyers through our own mailing lists and indirectly by sending service providers the link to send to their clients.